 Day 1 (At our training center in Canmore or our Lecture Room in Calgary)

 9:30 am in Canmore or in Calgary (please note the Calgary classroom location in the logistics tab or in your confirmation email)

 - Group introductions, goals and objectives for the Course, backcountry risks, agenda review, waivers

 - Avalanche phenomena and the implications for us

-- Avalanche formation
+- Avalanche formation and avalanche safety

 - Characteristics of avalanches, triggers and